Ali807k/Rabbe3na/README.md

 ﻿# SWE
-To run the server, type node server.js in the terminal.
+To run the server, type npm run start in the terminal.